- It is used to treat HIV infection.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

-- If your child throws up within 30 minutes of giving this drug, give 1 more dose.
+- If you throw up within 30 minutes of taking this drug, take 1 more dose.

 - Store at room temperature.